By Sorsa Editorial

 def check_mutual_follow(user_a: str, user_b: str) -> dict:

-"""Check if two users follow each other."""
+"""Check whether two accounts follow each other."""

 a_follows_b = check_follow(target=user_b, possible_follower=user_a)